-Take medicines (Tylenol or ibuprofen) to relieve the fever, headaches, and muscle aches
+Take medicines to relieve the fever, headaches, and muscle aches

 The flu is caused by a virus, so antibiotics (like penicillin) don't work to cure it.
-While there are "antiviral" medicines that can work against some kinds of flu, the best way to prevent the flu is to get a flu shot each fall (before flu season).
-Try to stay away from other sick people (and stay home if you think you have the flu), and wash your hands.
+While there are "antiviral" medicines that can work against some kinds of flu, the best way to prevent the flu is to get a flu shot each fall, before flu season, to stay away from other sick people (and stay home if you think you have the flu), and wash your hands.

-The single best way to prevent the flu is to get a flu shot each fall.
-October or November is the best time to get vaccinated, but getting vaccinated in December or even later can still be helpful.
+The single best way to prevent the flu is to get a seasonal flu shot each fall.
+Early fall is the best time to get vaccinated, but getting vaccinated in December or even later can still be helpful.
 It takes about two weeks after receiving the flu shot for antibodies to develop in the body and provide protection against the flu virus.
 In the meantime, you are still at risk for getting the flu.
 That's why it's better to get vaccinated early in the fall, before the flu season really gets under way.

 Also, the flu shot has to be given every year- this is because the kinds of flu viruses in our community change every year, and each one needs a different vaccine.
 Unlike other vaccines (like measles, mumps, hepatitis) where you may be protected for life after your childhood shots, you must get a new flu shot every fall if you want to be protected.

-Almost everyone who wants to reduce their chances of getting the flu can get vaccinated.
+Almost everyone who wants to reduce their chances of getting seasonal flu can get vaccinated.
 However, certain people should get vaccinated each year.

 People who should get vaccinated each year are:

-1) People at high risk for complications from the flu:
+1) People at high risk for complications from seasonal flu: